 - Use deodorizing products on the exterior.
 These types of products can improve the scent of your vagina but it is important to keep in mind that deodorizing products do not eliminate odor, they just mask the scent.

 - Boric acid suppositories.
-Boric acid is known to prevent and eliminate vaginal odor. pH-D Feminine Health proudly offers the #1 doctor recommended boric acid suppository.
+Boric acid is known to eliminate vaginal odor. pH-D Feminine Health proudly offers the #1 doctor recommended boric acid suppository.

 Vaginal odor is caused by a number of internal and external factors.
-These include hygiene, pH balance, stress, menstruation and more.
+These include hygiene, vaginal imbalance, stress, menstruation and more.
 To eliminate or diminish vaginal odor it is important to practice good hygiene, like using deodorizing products and vaginal suppositories for odor.

 pH-D offers the highest quality products to help eliminate your vaginal odor.
 Since every woman is different, be sure to find the products for vaginal odor that are best for you and your individual circumstances.
 If your vaginal odor is getting increasingly worse, be sure to consult with your gynecologist.